Sensory substitution: Tactile systems

 To understand tactile sensory substitution it is essential to understand some basic physiology of the tactile receptors of the skin.
 There are five basic types of tactile receptors: Pacinian corpuscle, Meissner's corpuscle, Ruffini endings, Merkel nerve endings, and free nerve endings.
 These receptors are mainly characterized by which type of stimuli best activates them, and by their rate of adaptation to sustained stimuli.
 Because of the rapid adaptation of some of these receptors to sustained stimuli, those receptors require rapidly changing tactile stimulation systems in order to be optimally activated.
-Among all these mechanoreceptors Pacinian corpuscle offers the highest sensitivity to high frequency vibration starting from few 10s of Hz to a few kHz with the help of its specialized mechanotransduction mechanism.
+Among all these mechanoreceptors Pacinian corpuscle offers the highest sensitivity to high frequency vibration starting from a few tens of Hz to a few kHz with the help of its specialized mechanotransduction mechanism.

 There have been two different types of stimulators: electrotactile or vibrotactile.
 Electrotactile stimulators use direct electrical stimulation of the nerve ending in the skin to initiate the action potentials; the sensation triggered, burn, itch, pain, pressure etc. depends on the stimulating voltage.
 Vibrotactile stimulators use pressure and the properties of the mechanoreceptors of the skin to initiate action potentials.
 There are advantages and disadvantages for both these stimulation systems.
 With the electrotactile stimulating systems a lot of factors affect the sensation triggered: stimulating voltage, current, waveform, electrode size, material, contact force, skin location, thickness and hydration.
 Electrotactile stimulation may involve the direct stimulation of the nerves (percutaneous), or through the skin (transcutaneous).
 Percutaneous application causes additional distress to the patient, and is a major disadvantage of this approach.
 Furthermore, stimulation of the skin without insertion leads to the need for high voltage stimulation because of the high impedance of the dry skin, unless the tongue is used as a receptor, which requires only about 3% as much voltage.
 This latter technique is undergoing clinical trials for various applications, and been approved for assistance to the blind in the UK.
 Alternatively, the roof of the mouth has been proposed as another area where low currents can be felt.

 Electrostatic arrays are explored as human–computer interaction devices for touch screens.
 These are based on a phenomenon called electrovibration, which allows microamperre-level currents to be felt as roughness on a surface.

 Vibrotactile systems use the properties of mechanoreceptors in the skin so they have fewer parameters that need to be monitored as compared to electrotactile stimulation.
 However, vibrotactile stimulation systems need to account for the rapid adaptation of the tactile sense.

 Another important aspect of tactile sensory substitution systems is the location of the tactile stimulation.
 Tactile receptors are abundant on the fingertips, face, and tongue while sparse on the back, legs and arms.
 It is essential to take into account the spatial resolution of the receptor as it has a major effect on the resolution of the sensory substitution.
 A high resolution pin-arrayed display is able to present spatial information via tactile symbols, such as city maps and obstacle maps.

 Below you can find some descriptions of current tactile substitution systems.